 - Customer lists.

 - Certain technology and technical information.

 - Business methods.

-Having too short a term can undermine both the effectiveness of the agreement and the reasonableness of secrecy efforts for trade secret enforcement (see Trade Secrets).
+Having too short a term can undermine both the effectiveness of the agreement and ongoing reasonable owner efforts to protect trade secrets, which are a factor in whether information qualifies for trade secret status (see Trade Secrets).